IDI-Systems/acre2/docs/wiki/frameworks/vehicle-intercom.md

                 allowedPositions[] = {"crew", {"cargo", "all"}};
                 limitedPositions[] = {};
                 numLimitedPositions = 0;
-                // The intercom initial configuration is disabled upon entering a vehicle. connectedByDefault = 0;
+                // The intercom initial configuration is disabled upon entering a vehicle connectedByDefault = 0;
             };
         };